tidyverse/purrr/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
-    ```
-    Package required but not available: ‘qgraph’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
-    ```

-# visdat

-Version: 0.5.2

-## In both

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespaces in Imports field not imported from:
+    Namespace in Imports field not imported from: ‘pander’
-      ‘plotly’ ‘rlang’
       All declared Imports should be used.
     ```